Who will Floyd Mayweather fight next?

 Last summer, Mayweather took on YouTuber Logan Paul, who went the distance with his compatriot, surviving all eight rounds.

-Now “Money” Mayweather is scheduled to fight “Dangerous” Don Moore, with the Americans set to go head to head on the helipad of the Burj Al Arab Jumeirah hotel in Abu Dhabi.
+Now “Money” Mayweather is scheduled to fight “Dangerous” Don Moore, with the Americans set to go head to head on the helipad of the Burj Al Arab Jumeirah hotel in Dubai.

 Moore, 42, is unbeaten at 18-0-1 (12 KOs) but has not competed since 2016 – in a professional capacity, at least.